American Silversmiths

 Events in his life were:

-• He was a partner circa 1835-1850 with Bradford Allen in Providence RI as MATHEWSON & ALLEN, listed in the 1836 city directory with a shop on the corner of Pine and Rhodes Streets.
+• Partnership: Bradford Allen, circa 1835-1850, in Providence RI.
+As MATHEWSON & ALLEN, listed in the 1836 city directory with a shop on the corner of Pine and Rhodes Streets.

 picture